Bhavya3096/contact-mng-client/README.md

    **Contact Management Frontend**

-**📌 Project Overview:**
+**Project Overview:**

 It is a web-based user interface designed to manage contact information.
 It allows users to perform **CRUD operations (Create, Read, Update, Delete) on contacts** through an intuitive and responsive interface.

- **🛠️ Tech Stack**
+ **Tech Stack**
       - Framework: React
       - Language: JavaScript
       - Styling: CSS